caumente/caumente.github.io/_pages/cv.md

   - Bern Interpretable AI Symposium for Medical Imaging (BIAS), 2023
   - XII Doctoral Symposium of the University of Oviedo, 2023

+**Organization of Scientific Events**

+  - Member of the local organizing committee, Summer School on Artificial Intelligence (EVIA), Gijón, 2025